SuperOfficeDocs/superoffice-docs/user-guide/en/sale/quote/quote-sync/sync/sync-configure-default-values.md

 1. **Ask user for value**: check here to allow the user to enter a value.

 1. **Mandatory - User must fill in value**: check here to require the user to enter a value in the field.
-If the selected ERP field is mandatory, this field will be checked by default.
+If the selected ERP field is mandatory, this field is checked by default.

 1. Click **OK** when you have finished.